markmbaum/simple-spectral-PDEs/README.md

 $$ u_t = -u u_x - a^2u_{xxx} $$

-This is a simplified shallow water wave model with a lot of nonlinearity and a third-order derivative.
+This is a simplified shallow water wave model with a third-order derivative and rippling, ghostly solutions.

 ![korteweg_de_vries](mov/korteweg_de_vries.gif)